twilio/BankersBox/README.md

 Keys must be strings.

-### Simple key-value pairs (aka STRINGS)
+### Simple key-value pairs

-In redis, key-value values must also be strings, but with BankersBox you can also store arrays and objects.
+In redis, key-value values must also be strings, but with BankersBox you can also store numbers, booleans, arrays, and objects.

 When dealing with operations that involve numeric values (incr, decr, etc) the values should be numbers (duh).

 ### LISTS

-Values stored in lists should be primative values.
-When storing arrays or objects in lists, the behavior is undefined.
+Values stored in lists can also be strings, numbers, booleans, arrays, and objects.

 ### SETS

-Values stored in sets should be primitive values.
-When storing arrays or objects in lists, the behavior is undefined.
+Values stored in sets should be strings.
+When storing arrays or objects in sets, the behavior is undefined.

 ## Implemented Functions

 * [KEYS](http://redis.io/commands#generic)
+  * keys
   * del
   * exists
   * type